lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/119_Hebrews/Men_small_group.md

 <h1 id="Header_2"><span class = "overline">2023-05-26</span></h1>

-The book of Hebrews to the New Testment is like the book of Deuteronomy to Torah.
+Point #1: The book of Hebrews to the New Testment is like the book of Deuteronomy to Torah.
 Both of them restate what are important in belief foundation.

 Hebrews 5:11-14 NLT
 (Hebrews 5:11-14 ESV)
 11 About this we have much to say, and it is hard to explain, since you have become dull of hearing.
 12 For though by this time you ought to be teachers, you need someone to teach you again the basic principles of the oracles of God.
 You need milk, not solid food,
 13 for everyone who lives on milk is unskilled in the word of righteousness, since he is a child.